 $header_to: contains "@gmail.com" or $header_to: contains "@outlook.com" or $header_to: contains "@hotmail.com" or $header_to: contains "@yahoo.com"

-fail text "This message is not able to be sent to the destiation due to your hosts configuration.
-Please speak with your server admintrator"
+fail text "This message is not able to be sent to the destiation due to your server configuration.
+Please speak with your server administrator."

-- Once completed, log in to your WHM and navigate to Home » Service Configuration » Exim Configuration Manage » Filters Tab.
+- Once completed, log in to your WHM, and navigate to Home » Service Configuration » Exim Configuration Manage » Filters.

-- Replace the system filter with your custom filter that we modified from earlier.
+- Replace the system filter with your custom filter that you modified earlier.

 exigrep " cancelled by system filter:" /var/log/exim_mainlog